RishitKapoorIT/Blogify/README.md

 ### Frontend Setup

-1. Navigate to client directory:
+1. Navigate to the client directory:
 ```bash
 cd client
 ```